George Ezra: 2017–2019: Staying at Tamara's

 On 3 April 2017, Ezra announced a "top secret", 10 date UK and Ireland tour, in which it was announced that he would premiere new material.
 Starting on 26 May at Limelight in Belfast, the tour made its way through shows in Derry (27 May), Dublin (29 May), Limerick (30 May), Rhyl (1 June), Cardiff (2 June), Swansea (3 June), Barnstaple (5 June), and Exeter (6 June) before finally concluding on 7 June at The Forum in Bath.

 "Don't Matter Now" was released on 16 June as the lead track of the album Staying at Tamara's.
 "Paradise" was released as the second single on 19 January 2018, with an accompanying music video released the following week on 24 January.
 "Shotgun" was released as a digital download on 18 May 2018 and went on to become Ezra's first number-one song in the United Kingdom, Ireland and Australia, and was awarded a platinum certification.
 Staying at Tamara's was released on 23 March 2018.
 Ezra performed as one of the main headliners for Neighbourhood Weekender 2019, which was held in Warrington on 25 May 2019.
 He was the last act on the main stage on the first day of the two-day festival.
 He performed a variety of songs from his albums including hits "Blame It On Me", "Budapest" and "Barcelona"; his final song of the set was "Shotgun".
-Ezra also performed at Glastonbury 2019 on June 26, 2019, as the second to last set on the Pyramid stage.
+Ezra also performed at Glastonbury 2019 on 26 June 2019, as the second to last set on the Pyramid stage.

-During this period, The songs "Reinvent the Sky" and "Ask Your Sister" were released as exclusive b-sides to the "Shotgun" and "Paradise" vinyl record singles respectively.
+During this period, the songs "Reinvent the Sky" and "Ask Your Sister" were released as exclusive b-sides to the "Shotgun" and "Paradise" vinyl record singles respectively.
 These songs were not included in the album, and were not uploaded to any streaming service.

 2022–2023: Gold Rush Kid

 On 12 January 2022, Ezra launched a new website by the name of 'Gold Rush Kid', which was a holding page for his third record.
 "Anyone for You (Tiger Lily)" was released on 28 January as the first single from the album Gold Rush Kid.

 Ezra covered Mimi Webb's House on Fire during a BBC Radio 1 Live Lounge performance, in addition to performing his new single Green Green Grass on 19 May.

 The follow-up to 2018's Staying at Tamara's was released on 10 June via Columbia, and was written and produced entirely in London by Ezra and his longstanding collaborator Joel Pott.
 Ezra also performed at the Platinum Party at the Palace to celebrate Queen Elizabeth II's Platinum Jubilee in June 2022.

-Ezra has plans to tour various countries in Europe from February 2023 up to July 2023.
+Ezra had plans to tour various countries in Europe from February 2023 up to July 2023.